OlivierLD/raspberry-coffee/GPS.sun.servo/README.md

 ```bash
  NMEA.multiplexer $> ./mux.sunflower.sh nmea.mux.sun.flower.properties
 ```
+> If you want to read a GPS from a serial port, use `nmea.mux.sun.flower.properties`.
+>
+> Use `nmea.mux.sun.flower.02.properties` otherwise.

 And that's it!
 The solar panel keeps facing the Sun, wherever you are, and whatever your heading is.